edwardtanguay/base-react-001/README.md

 This is a template site that works as-is and enables you to quickly build a website/app with menu and multiple pages that functions both in a browser and on mobile devices, and can be published for free to a public URL hosted at Netlify.

-This is a good site if you are new to React and want to start with a project that already has numerous useful technologies and features working together in a functional site that can be published online for free.
+This is a useful base site if you are new to React and want to start with a project that already has numerous useful technologies and features working together in a functional site that can be published online for free.

 **Technologies:**